dromara/website/docs/en-us/soul/plugin-sentinel.md

 ## Explanation

-* Sentinel is one of the options that fuses and limit traffic.
+* Sentinel is one of the options that supports flow control and circuit breaking.

-* Sentinel supports fuse and current-limit functions for soul gateway.
+* Sentinel supports flow control and circuit breaking functions for gateway.

 ## Plugin Setting